Once you decide to discard these products, or no longer have a use for them, they become Hazardous Household Waste (HHW).

 Useful tip!
 Keep a small amount of paint in a small sealed jar to fix chips and scratches and other marks on walls and ceilings etc for future use.

 Left over paint that can’t be used or is no longer required should be removed from the can and allowed to dry outside on a plastic sheet, newspaper or old cloth.
-Once it is solid it can be disposed of in your green bin.
+Once it is solid it can be disposed of in your green bin and the clean empty tin recycled.

 For more information on safe paint disposal, please download the brochure below.